AmenJlili/WordPressLicenseManagerNETClient/README.md

 A better fork of the software license manager wordpress plugin with woocommerce integration can be found [here](https://github.com/Arsenal21/software-license-manager) (https://github.com/Arsenal21/software-license-manager)

+# Are your binaires signed?
+ Starting version 1.0.6, WPLMNETClient.Framework.dll and WPLMNETClient.Standard.dll and their dependencies are signed.

 # NuGet

 .NET Standard 2.0 ![NuGet](https://img.shields.io/nuget/v/WPLMNETClient.svg)